Please take a moment to understand the Firmware Recovery process and read all instructions carefully before continuing.

 NOTE: The Firmware Recovery is a complete re-flash of the mixer firmware, restoring the mixer to its factory default state.
 It will completely remove any user created scenes or presets, as well as any network information or other settings stored on the mixer, and rewrite all factory presets.

-StudioLive AI UC Surface Scene Save to Local Device (UC Surface 1.3 and above)
+StudioLive AI UC Surface Scene Save to Local Device (UC Surface 1.8 and below)

 Please note: if doing a mixer Backup from the Settings Menu of UC Surface, it will only backup your saved Named Scenes, Quick Scenes, Mute Groups, and Fat Channel, FX, and GEQ presets.
 It does NOT store the current settings of the mixer.
 You must first save this as a Scene to the internal Scene Memory of the mixer so that a Backup will capture that information.

 It is highly recommended that when doing firmware updates or the Firmware Recovery process that you use a Sandisk USB flash drive as mentioned in the following knowledge base article.
 Some flash drives will not work correctly for Firmware Update and/or Firmware Recovery:

 Please be sure to review all instructions before performing a Firmware Recovery on your StudioLive RM Series mixer.